valentina-hayajneh/Patch-antenna/README.md

 **Figure 12**: Final benchmark comparison.

-Despite some minor differences, the final simulated results show good alignment with the reference paper, confirming the validity of the design approach.
+**Despite some minor differences, the final simulated results show good alignment with the reference paper, confirming the validity of the design approach**